 Mary Hirschfeld

-Primary Field of Study: Moral Theology/Christian Ethics
+Primary Area: Moral Theology/Christian Ethics

-Research and Training Interests
+Research Interests

 Economics and theology